telerik/reporting-docs/getting-started/web-designer/improving-basic-report.md

 		![Styling the pie chart series data point labels in the child report.](images/pie-chart-series-datapointlabelalignment.png)

-	1. The live preview should display the updated Pie Chart
+	1. The live preview should display the updated Pie Chart in the design view of the Web Report Designer.

 	![The final pie chart in design time view of the child report.](images/design-view-child-report.png)